biharygergo/card-estimator/src/cli/data/20240918_planning-poker-in-google-meet.md

 ## Inviting Participants

 Once inside the session, the next step is to invite your teammates.
 To do this, click on the "Invite" button next to the room ID.
-This initiates a “Shared Activity” within Meet, automatically inviting other participants to install and open the PlanningPoker.live app.
+This initiates a "Shared Activity" within Meet, automatically inviting other participants to install and open the PlanningPoker.live app.

 Alternatively, you can copy the room ID and share it manually with colleagues via chat or email.
 They can then join the room directly from their Meet interface or through the PlanningPoker.live web app.